jlewi/foyle/docs/content/en/docs/tech-notes/tn012_costs.md

 The graph below shows my usage of Claude over the past month.

 ![Claude Usage](claude_usage.png)
 Figure 1.
 My Claude usage over the past month.
-The usage is predominantly from Foyle although there some other minor usages (e.g. with Continue.dev).
+The usage is predominantly from Foyle although there are some other minor usages (e.g. with Continue.dev).
 This is for Sonnet 3.5 which is \$3 per 1M input tokens and \$15 per 1M output tokens.

 Figure 1.
 Shows my Claude usage.
 The cost breakdown is as follows.